Molecular Ecology and Global Climate Change in the Lorenzen Group

 skull

-Research in the Lorenzen group straddles the interface of several disciplines in evolutionary ecology: population genomics, ancient DNA, molecular ecology.
+We work across several disciplines in evolutionary ecology: population genomics, ancient DNA, molecular ecology.

-Using genomic methods, we investigate past and present populations of megafauna species, in both marine and terrestrial ecosystems.
-We integrate our findings with insights from other research fields, including the palaeosciences and climate change research, to understand species and community dynamics across time and space.
+We apply cutting-edge laboratory and computational methodologies to investigate the evolutionary ecology of megafauna (large mammal) populations in the wild.
+By combining DNA, stable isotopes, and ecological modeling, we investigate past and present populations of megafauna species, in both marine and terrestrial ecosystems.
+We integrate our findings with insights from other research fields, including the palaeosciences and climate change research, to understand species, community, and ecosystem dynamics across time and space.

 The interdisciplinary nature of our research means that our work is highly collaborative, involving colleagues from academic institutions around the world, and public partner institutions also.

-• Villum Foundation Young Investigator Programme (YIP) + extension grant
+• Villum Foundation Young Investigator Programme (YIP+) (2021-2025)

 Associate Professor Eline Lorenzen